-One area that vodka excels in, arguably more than any other kind of spirit, is in infusions.
-This is largely due to its relatively neutral flavor profile, allowing the infusions to come through clean and clear.
-And while it’s possible to simply add whatever ingredients you like to a high-proof vodka (or even Everclear), sometimes you don’t have the time.
-In other instances, you may not want such a high alcohol product.
-In any case, one popular solution in both bars and home bartending is to use a kitchen device: sous vide cooking.
+One area in which vodka as a spirit category excels is infusions—this is due to vodka’s relatively neutral flavor profile, allowing the infused elements to come through clean and clear.
+And while it’s possible to simply add whatever ingredients you like to a high-proof vodka (or even Everclear) and let it sit for a week, sometimes you don’t have the time.
+One popular solution is to use a kitchen device for sous vide cooking.

-Once you’ve made this, you can try your hand at other infused vodka drinks like the Elder Greene Blues or New Year’s Sparkler.
+Once you’ve made the Platinum Blond you can try your hand at other infused vodka drinks like the Elder Greene Blues or New Year’s Sparkler.
 “Don’t limit yourself—you can create almost any flavor profile imaginable with a bottle of vodka and a sous vide,” Gamboa says.

 - 1 ounce grapefruit-rosemary-infused vodka*

 - 1/2 ounce grapefruit juice, freshly squeezed

 - 1/2 ounce lemon juice, freshly squeezed

 Add the infused vodka, elderflower liqueur, grapefruit juice, lemon juice and simple syrup to a shaker with ice and shake until well-chilled.